jsthomas/jsthomas.github.io/content/ocaml-dream-api.md

 By joining against `user_sensor`, I ensure that a user only gets data for the sensors they own.

-Dream does make it possible to use a custom-made router, however.
-For example, Ulrik Strid has already introduced [dream-routes](https://github.com/ulrikstrid/dream-routes), which allows additional type information to be encoded in routes.
+I should point out that Dream allows us to use a custom router, however!
+For example, Ulrik Strid has introduced [dream-routes](https://github.com/ulrikstrid/dream-routes), which allows additional type information to be encoded in routes.
 Writing an even more sophisticated router that acts more like Pyramid's resource